-- (1) See Footnote to Consolidated Schedule of Investments on page 29 for a description of the Valuation Procedures. - (2) Investments in unaffiliated companies consist of investments in which we own less than five percent of the voting shares of the portfolio company.
+- (1) See Footnote to Consolidated Schedule of Investments on page 28 for a description of the Valuation Procedures. - (2) Investments in unaffiliated companies consist of investments in which we own less than five percent of the voting shares of the portfolio company.
 Investments in non-controlled affiliated companies consist of investments in which we own five percent or more, but less than 25 percent, of the voting shares of the portfolio company, or where we hold one or more seats on the portfolio company's Board of Directors but do not control the company.
-Investments in controlled affiliated companies consist of investments in which we own 25 percent or more of the voting shares of the portfolio company or otherwise control the company. - (3) The aggregate cost for federal income tax purposes of investments in unaffiliated private companies is \$31,002,395.
-The gross unrealized appreciation based on the tax cost for these securities is \$5,399,816.
-The gross unrealized depreciation based on the tax cost for these securities is \$6,650,136. - (4) The aggregate cost for federal income tax purposes of investments in unaffiliated publicly traded companies is \$547,304.
-The gross unrealized appreciation based on the tax cost for these securities is \$5,797.
-The gross unrealized depreciation based on the tax cost for these securities is \$647. - (5) We are subject to legal restrictions on the sale of this investment. - (6) Represents a non-income producing security.
-Equity investments that have not paid dividends within the last 12 months are considered to be non-income producing. - (7) These investments are development-stage companies.
-A development-stage company is defined as a company that is devoting substantially all of its efforts to establishing a new business, and either it has not yet commenced its planned principal operations, or it has commenced such operations but has not realized significant revenue from them. - (8) With our purchase of Series E Convertible Preferred Stock of BioVex, we received a warrant to purchase a number of shares of common stock of BioVex as determined by dividing 624,999.99 by the price per share at which the common stock is offered and sold to the public in connection with the initial public offering ("IPO").
+Investments in controlled affiliated companies consist of investments in which we own 25 percent or more of the voting shares of the portfolio company or otherwise control the company. - (3) The aggregate cost for federal income tax purposes of investments in unaffiliated privately held companies is \$30,719,854.
+The gross unrealized appreciation based on the tax cost for these securities is \$1,704,447.
+The gross unrealized depreciation based on the tax cost for these securities is \$7,746,557. - (4) We are subject to legal restrictions on the sale of this investment. - (5) Represents a non-income producing security.
+Equity investments that have not paid dividends within the last 12 months are considered to be non-income producing. - (6) These investments are development-stage companies.
+A development-stage company is defined as a company that is devoting substantially all of its efforts to establishing a new business, and either it has not yet commenced its planned principal operations, or it has commenced such operations but has not realized significant revenue from them. - (7) With our purchase of Series E Convertible Preferred Stock of BioVex, we received a warrant to purchase a number of shares of common stock of BioVex as determined by dividing 624,999.99 by the price per share at which the common stock is offered and sold to the public in connection with the initial public offering ("IPO").
 The ability to exercise this warrant is therefore contingent on BioVex completing successfully an IPO before the expiration date of the warrant on September 27, 2012.
-The exercise price of this warrant shall be 110 percent of the IPO price. - (9) Cobalt Technologies, Inc., also does business as Cobalt Biofuels.
+The exercise price of this warrant shall be 110 percent of the IPO price. - (8) Cobalt Technologies, Inc., also does business as Cobalt Biofuels. - (9) On June 9, 2010, Ensemble Discovery Corporation changed its name to Ensemble Therapeutics Corporation.
+With our investment in a convertible bridge note issued by Ensemble Therapeutics, we received a warrant to purchase a number of shares of the class of stock sold in the next financing of Ensemble Therapeutics equal to \$149,539.57 divided by the price per share of the class of stock sold in the next financing of Ensemble Therapeutics.
+The ability to exercise this warrant is, therefore, contingent on Ensemble Therapeutics completing successfully a subsequent round of financing.
+This warrant shall expire and no longer be exercisable on September 10, 2015.
+The cost basis of this warrant is \$89.86.